 Part V is the most lightly scored section of the Christmas Oratorio.
 Presumably, Bach’s hard-working brass players were ready for a break, especially since, in 1735, the first Sunday after New Year fell early on January 2nd.
 The strings provide ample energy with trumpet-like fanfare figures in the first chorus, while two oboes d’amore, conventionally associated with love, suggest the intimacy between God and the heart of the believer.
 Instead of using the day’s gospel, Bach and his librettist decided to base the cantata on the coming of the wise men and the central image of the Christmas star.
 This part of the oratorio has a definite sense of drama, with the wise men’s questions set in quick-moving chorus and King Herod’s fright expressed in dissonant recitative.
 Throughout, Bach orchestrates a dialogue between traditional texts, collective meditation and personal feeling crafted to be both illuminating and moving.

-Notes by Connor Page
+- Connor Page

 Suzie LeBlanc, Soprano